BettercareHealth/bettercare/README.md

 #### Creating images

 Wherever possible, Bettercare images should be created with the same sizes, styles and settings.
-To create images, you must have a working knowledge of the difference between vector and raster (aka bitmap) images.
+To create images, you must have a working knowledge of the difference between vector and raster images.
 We always favour vector, except where raster is absolutely necessary.

 These constraints make our designs consistent, make layout easier (for print, ebook and web on large and small screens), and keep file sizes down for mobile devices.